 - be a citizen of the United States;

-- be a resident of Georgia and the county and polling precinct in which you are registering;
+- be a resident of Georgia and of the county in which you want to vote

 - be at least 18 years old on or before election day;

-- not be convicted of a felony or offense against the election laws or, if previously convicted, have served the entire sentence, including probation or parole, or have received a pardon for the conviction;
+- not be convicted of a felony or, if previously convicted, have served the entire sentence, including probation or parole, or have received a pardon for the conviction; and

 - not have been declared mentally incompetent by a court.